isolate-org/documentation/docs/doctrine/bridge.md

 - **ODMTransaction does not allow you to rollback after transaction failure**.

-You can use Doctrine Bridge directly in [Symfony Bundle](../symfony/doctrine-bridge.md)
+You can use Doctrine Bridge directly with [Symfony Bundle](../symfony/doctrine-bridge.md)